 Living together in a small space will likely teach you things about yourself and, if the two of you manage to survive, may even result in a new appreciation of your partner.

 Share your secrets with us!
+Have situations arisen that caused problems, and how have you solved them?
 How have you adjusted?
 Has your relationship changed?
 What do you and your partner do that helps to keep things on an even keel?

 Click below to see contributions from other visitors to this page...